top of page

 • What inspires you about our world?

 Once the students have had a chance to consider the writing prompts ask the students to write independently about what goodness they have Noticed about the world.
+If time allows share as a class.

 Please share the following concepts as a part of this lesson: It can be easy to take for granted the things that we experience every day.
 Being mindful of the goodness that we Notice about our world helps us to choose a positive "want-to" attitude which helps us all to be more confident.